Stairlift Grants & Help with Financing a Stairlift

 RABI - Royal Agricultural Benevolent Institution

 The Royal Agricultural Benevolent Institution can offer stairlifts grants to farming families across the UK.
 They can also offer free stairlifts to successful applicants.
-To begin the application process, please call their freephone helpline on 0808 2819490 and complete an application form.
-You will also be asked for some information about your financial situation, but after that, you could benefit from a grant to go towards a curved stairlift.
+To begin the application process, please call their freephone helpline on 0808188 4444 and complete an application form.
+You will also be asked for some information about your financial situation, but after that, you could benefit from a grant to go towards a straight or curved stairlift.

 SSAFA

 The Armed Forces charity can provide stairlift grants in the UK to anyone who has served in the armed forces and is in need of a home adaptation or home improvement.
-To begin the application process, please call their free helpline on 0800 731 4880.
+To begin the application process, get in touch via their contact page.

 Getting financial aid for a stairlift can take anywhere from 3–18 months to finalise.
 Therefore, if the cost of a new stairlift is not affordable, it might be worth considering buying a reconditioned stairlift.
 Waiting times for a new or reconditioned stairlift installation will typically be one week.